pawurb/Locker/README.md

 `canWithdraw() returns (bool)` - check if funds can be withdrawn

 `withdraw()` - withdraw funds to the contract maker address

-You can send more Ether to the contract after it has been initialized.
-Only maker of the contract can withdraw the funds.
-Don't send ERC20 tokens to this contract because they will be stuck forever.

 ## NFTLocker.sol